THE FEAST OF TABERNACLES

 Our responsibility is to “prophesy upon these bones.”
 God’s responsibility is to cause the bones to come together, to give them strength, beauty, and life.

 The Lord Jesus stands at the door of the heart of each Christian.
-If the Christian hears Christ’s voice and opens the door of his heart, the King enters him and dines with him, giving to the disciple to eat and drink from His own body and blood.
+If the Christian hears Christ’s voice and opens the door of his heart, the King enters him and dines with him (Revelation 3:20), giving the disciple the privilege of eating and drinking from His own body and blood.
 Then the King works many wonderful works of reconciliation and hope in him, casting out sin, driving out the moneychangers, enabling him to make the transition from self-centeredness to Christ-centeredness.

 Then the Father and the Son in Their Fullness will enter the believers who have been living by the Life of Jesus.
 The clay vessels of the earthly frames of the saints will be shattered in that midnight hour, as portrayed by the breaking of their pitchers by Gideon’s soldiers.
 The Glory of the God of Heaven will stream from their personalities (Isaiah, Chapter 60).
 This is the lightning that will blaze from horizon to horizon (Matthew 24:27).
 Christ and His chosen ones will be glorified together in the sight of the peoples of the earth.